 What is an Estate you ask?

 An Estate is all of your assets.
 Your home, your vehicles, 401k plans, stocks, bonds, annuities, personal property, coin collections, jewelry.
 Perhaps you want those things to be left to specific people.
 Enter Estate Plans.
-From the most minimal, like just Powers of Attorney, to Wills, and Trusts, we are expert in asking you key questions and accumulating key information from you that will enable us to create your own personal, unique, Estate Plan.
+From the most minimal, like just Powers of Attorney, to Wills, and Trusts, we are expert in asking you key questions and accumulating key information from you, that will enable us to create your own personal, unique, Estate Plan.

 We are fluent in the area of Estate Planning and Elder Law.
 Not elderly?
 No problem, we cater to all ages young and older.
 You may think you are too young to create an Estate Plan.
 Do you want control over the who, what, when, and where your assets go when you pass?
 Do you want all of your assets going to the court system and lawyers, and your loved ones having to go through the Probate process which averages over a years time?
-Do you want doctors, and possibly the court, to make medical decisions for you, not having to listen to the people who loved and cherished you?
-What if you had everything laid out and the person you chose to carry out your wishes only has to follow the instruction you left behind?
+Do you want doctors, and possibly the court, to make medical decisions for you, not having to listen to the people who loved and cherished you the most?
+What if you had everything laid out, and the person you chose to carry out your wishes only has to follow the instruction you left behind?
 This is the one of the many benefits of creating an Estate Plan!

 Perhaps you are approaching what we define as Elderly.
 You especially need an Estate Plan.
 Unfortunately it is not the most pleasant subject, but the older you get, the more likely it is that you will accrue some type of illness or disease.
 Illness and disease can cause you to eventually become incapacitated.
 If you are married, that may lay a heavy burden on your Spouse.
 Perhaps your divorced and have children, it would be your children left with the burden.
 No parent wants that.
 Nursing Homes in Florida average 8 to 10 thousand dollars a month.
 If you are more affluent you will be expected to pay this out of pocket.
 However, there are ways to protect your Legacy, and we know all of them.
 You could call them tricks of the trade, we prefer to call it knowledge and experience.
 Being experienced and seasoned in Elder Law lends that extra element to Estate Planning for those it applies to.
 Do not dismay young ones, we are also adept in Business Planning, LLC creation and Asset Protection.
 Labor Day is a Good Day to Talk About Your Future!